fleetdm/fleet/handbook/people.md

 TODO

 ### Responsibilities
- TODO: this is a chart outlining responsibilities based on meeting types
+ TODO: this is a chart outlining responsibilities based on meeting types.

 ### Email best practices
-TODO: In order to ensure continuity across CEO shadow participants.
+TODO: In order to keep continuity across CEO shadow participants.
 Always, cc TDOD on emails as part of the program.
-This ensures that even after you've left the program the response and follow-up can be tracked
+This makes sure that even after you've left the program, the response and follow-up can be tracked.

 ### Considerations for other companies starting CEO shadow programs
 GitLab co-founder and CEO Sid Sijbrandij [answered questions in a YouTube livestream](https://youtu.be/ExG8_bnIAMI) from Sam Altman, as the two discussed considerations for implementing a CEO Shadow program in other organizations.
 Key takeaways are documented below.

  1. CEOs should not optimize meetings for Shadows.
-They are learning by being in the room, either in-person or virtual, and it's OK if the Shadow doesn't fully understand everything.
+They  learn by being in the room, either in-person or virtual, and it's OK if the Shadow doesn't fully understand everything.
  2. A well-designed CEO Shadow program shouldn't burden a CEO; in fact, Shadows should actively make a CEO's day easier by assisting with notes and changing relevant portions of the company handbook upon request.
  11. Non-obvious benefits for a CEO (and their organization) include CEO empathy and humanizing a CEO, such that team members are more comfortable contributing input to an executive.
-Shadow alumni are able to translate real-world examples of [assuming positive intent](https://about.gitlab.com/handbook/values/#assume-positive-intent) from their time in the program to their direct reports, further fortifying company culture.
+Shadow alumni can translate real-world examples of [assuming positive intent](https://about.gitlab.com/handbook/values/#assume-positive-intent) from their time in the program to their direct reports, further fortifying company culture.
- 12. Ensure that CEO Shadows do not plan to do any of their usual work.
+ 12. Make certain that CEO Shadows do not plan to do any of their usual work.
 Shadows should prepare their team as if they were on vacation.
 Attempting to shadow the CEO while also maintaining a full workload creates undue stress for the CEO Shadow.

 ### Alumni
-TODO: (this is a chart with info on CEO alumni) (they use a slack channel for CEO-shadow-alumni)
+TODO: (This is a chart with info on CEO alumni.)
+(They use a slack channel for CEO-shadow-alumni.)

 ### Recruiting progress checkup